Im-Rises/Chip8topia/README.md

 - [x] For the std::vector use ref or move...
 For the rom loading
 - [x] Correct disassembly, we can reach an odd pc value
 - [x] Added error system
-- [ ] Load correct font depending on the version of the chip8
+- [x] Load correct font depending on the version of the chip8
+- [x] Correct icon when building in release mode (its all buggy)
-- [ ] Correct assembly to print hexa values where it should
+- [x] Correct assembly to print hexa values where it should
+- [ ] Correct disassembly to show the odd or even pc value correctly
 - [ ] Add Xo-Chip emulation
-- [ ] Correct icon when building in release mode (its all buggy)

 - [ ] Add different test to not crash even with a bad rom (checks on rom, stack, etc...)
 - [ ] Add audio
 - [ ] Add save states ? (if yes create a window with an image preview of the save state) ajouter dans la section File de